 2. Tackle One Issue at a Time

 Attempting to tackle a bunch of issues at once will significantly weaken your resolve.
-A teen can exhibit many undesirable behaviours, but if you tackle all of them simultaneously, you will spread yourself too thin.
+A teen can exhibit many undesirable behaviors, but if you tackle all of them simultaneously, you will spread yourself too thin.

 3. Reserve Serious Conversations for When You Are Away from Home